mattermost/mattermost-mobile/README.md

   - [Android](https://play.google.com/apps/testing/com.mattermost.react.native)
   - [iOS](https://mattermost-fastlane.herokuapp.com/)
 3. Install the `Mattermost 2017 (Beta)` app
-  - Note: The app only works with server version 3.7+, you can test using our team site [https://pre-release.mattermost.com/](https://pre-release.mattermost.com/)
+  - Note: If your server version is not compatible, you can test using our team site [https://pre-release.mattermost.com/](https://pre-release.mattermost.com/)
 4. Check the [changelog](https://github.com/mattermost/mattermost-mobile/blob/master/CHANGELOG.md) for what's currently supported
 5. File any bugs you find by filing a [GitHub issue](https://github.com/mattermost/mattermost-mobile/issues) with:
   - Device information